-Group Understanding consists of 3 sub-categories (Peer Tutoring, Learning Issues, and Critical Inquiry) that will be scored individually.
 These 3 scores will be averaged together using weight factors that play to your strengths.
-In Group Understanding, your highest subcategory score will comprise 1/2 of your Group Understanding score, the next highest will comprise 1/3, and the lowest will comprise 1/6.
-This allows you to focus your attention on improving your performance on a single subcategory without sacrificing performance in the other two subcategories.
+In your grade for the week, your highest category score will comprise 1/2 of your overall score, the next highest will comprise 1/3, and the lowest will comprise 1/6.
+This allows you to focus your attention on improving your performance on a single category without sacrificing performance in the other two categories.